Experience The Midnight Sun

 Image credits: Tromsø Adventure, Iceland Pro Travel, Radek Okienczuk

-Midnight Sun – The basics
+Midnight Sun - The Never-Ending Day

 Where can I see the Midnight Sun?

 The Midnight Sun is visible across the Northern regions of Scandinavia, Iceland, North America and Canada either side of the summer solstice.

 You do not, however, have to restrict yourself to these few short weeks to enjoy the experience of 24-hour daylight.
 Whilst the sun may dip beneath the horizon outside of these periods, this does not mean that you experience darkness.
 In pretty much all of the destinations mentioned above excluding Iceland, you can enjoy 24-hour daylight between (approximately) the first weeks of May through to the end of July/beginning of August.

 There is effectively no night during this period and we reckon the locals must yearn for a full sunset at times!

 In Iceland, you can experience this period of 24-hour daylight even though the sun dips beneath the horizon (for around 28 minutes), from the beginning of June until the beginning of July; so if you need your sunshine fix we are sure to have the trip to suit you.
 In the area around Akureyri, you can explore the remote north on one of our cruises which circumnavigate the entire island during the same period.